5 Facts about Aujeszky's disease

 I love to take my dog for walks in the woods when we're in the country.
 Those are times when we can both really switch off on the weekend.

 There she can let off steam properly, live out her primal instincts and remember her ancestors.
-Here and there is a lot of sniffing.
+Sporadically, there is a lot of sniffing.

-There are smells and sensations that our dear four-legged friends miss so much, just like humans.
+There are smells and sensations that our dear dogs miss so much, just as humans do.
 We have forgotten many things in the age of big cities and technical comfort.

 These moments in the forest and in the lap of Mother Nature are a journey into primal existence for both my furry nose and me.